-Each year, PopTech selects 10 to 12 Fellows drawn from many different research fields, from economics and planetary science to renewable energy and biomedical research.
+Each year, PopTech selects a small number of Fellows drawn from many different research fields, from economics and planetary science to renewable energy and biomedical research.
 What they have in common is talent, a passion for asking big questions, a commitment to innovating within their field, an innate interest in communications and leadership, and a strongly collaborative spirit.

-The Fellows are convened by PopTech for a special training program, held this year from October 19-23, 2013, at an idyllic retreat facility near Camden, Maine.
-Immediately following – from October 24-26, 2012 – Fellows participate in and give short presentations at the PopTech annual conference, which brings together a global network of cutting-edge leaders, thinkers and doers from many different disciplines.
-Fellows receive prominent placement at the event, including press interviews and collaborative sessions with members of the PopTech network that can help them to amplify the impact of their scientific research and professional profile.
+Fellows participate in a special training program, held each October on an island off the coast of Maine.
+Immediately following, Fellows attend and give short presentations at the PopTech annual conference, which brings together a global network of cutting-edge leaders, thinkers and doers from diverse disciplines.
+Fellows receive prominent placement at the event, with the potential of interviews with media attendees and collaborative sessions with members of the PopTech network that can help amplify the impact of Fellow’s organizations and their professional profiles.

-As a result of participation in this program, the 2010, 2011 and 2012 Fellows have substantially improved their media profiles and been exposed to new opportunities for communicating their work, have formed new collaborative partnerships, and have accessed new avenues for financial support of their research.
-When asked to describe the program in a single word, most Fellows choose “transformational.”
+As a result of participation in this program, alumni Fellows have substantially improved their media profiles and been exposed to new opportunities for communicating their work, have formed new collaborative partnerships, and have accessed new avenues for financial support of their research.
+When asked to describe the program in a single word, most Fellows say “transformational.”

 Our broader goal is to develop a corps of visible and trusted scientific leaders who can provide leadership, explore new collaborative approaches and engage with the public on a variety of issues of critical importance to the nation and the planet.
 In so doing, we hope to bolster the role of science in the public sphere, to improve the public’s literacy and embrace of science, to create new scientific role models for young people, and to create new, multidisciplinary collaboration opportunities for working scientists.

 The Science and Public Leadership Fellows program is made possible by a number of organizations with a deep commitment to the role of science in public life.
-Program partners are highlighted on the science supporters page and include the Rita Allen Foundation, the Robert Wood Johnson Foundation, the National Science Foundation and National Geographic.
+Program partners include the Rita Allen Foundation, the Autodesk Foundation, and National Geographic.